 A chain of restaurants in Mauritius now operates under the 'Happy Eater' name, with a very similar logo.
 They say they were founded in 1996.

-Specifically, the Happy Eater name is owned by Kout's subsidiary Hybrid Dining Ltd, who's only assets are the Little Chef and Happy Eater brands.
-In October 2019 they stated that they are "focusing efforts" on monetising these.
-Note that this does not necessarily mean that they are seeking to open new restaurants, but that they may not turn down an opportunity if one arose.
+The rights to the Happy Eater name in the UK are now owned by Kout Food Group in Kuwait, following the liquidation of their subsidiary, which had been dedicated to monetising the Little Chef and Happy Eater brands.
+Note that this did not necessarily mean they were seeking to open new restaurants, but that they may not have turned down an opportunity if one arose.
+It's not clear what the current owner's intentions are, beyond protecting their intellectual property.

 See also: Map of Happy Eater restaurants